MatteoDome/macpptplugin/SETUP_INSTRUCTIONS.md

 - Commands: https://matteodome.github.io/macpptplugin/src/commands/commands.html

 ### 4. Install in PowerPoint
-1. Download the `manifest.json` file from your repository
+1. Download the `manifest.xml` file from your repository
 2. Open PowerPoint for Mac
 3. Go to **Insert** → **My Add-ins** → **Upload My Add-in**
-4. Select the `manifest.json` file
+4. Select the `manifest.xml` file
 5. The add-in should appear in your ribbon!

 ## Your Add-in URLs